Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/ideals.md

 Progress is the belief in the advancement of knowledge to bring about a brighter future, a rising tide of productivity that lifts all boats, and the intrinsic value of wonderful things.
 Whether you are a brilliant artist, an enthusiastic teacher, a fearless explorer or an insatiable scholar, you’re working to make sure tomorrow is better than today.

 A character who believes very strongly in Progress might overlook the harm that rapid change and new advances can bring to people used to the old ways of doing things.
 By contrast, a character who does not care at all about Progress may be willing to reject any new proposal because of the mere potential for damage to the local environment.

+## Sanctity

+Sanctity is the belief that some things or actions are abhorrent and others are essential.
+You might believe that morality is absolute, or that there is some natural order of things.
+On a personal level, you might have a ritual you have to do every day or a food you have to avoid and you find self-worth in staying true to your convictions.

+A character who believes very strongly in Sanctity might be hostile to those who hold differing opinions about something that's important to them.
+By contrast, a character who does not care at all about Sanctity might recklessly break taboos.